-- Strategic research on key global and regional Earth System models, focusing on the terrestrial biosphere as a critical climate-system component, leading to Improved local, regional and global climate models with climate/vegetation interactions
+- Strategic research on key global and regional Earth System models, focusing on the terrestrial biosphere as a critical climate-system component, leading to Improved local, regional and global climate models with climate/vegetation interactions.

-- Key contributions in national and international arenas, and fostering a new generation of scientists skilled in Earth System science and advanced climate modelling
+- Key contributions in national and international arenas, and fostering a new generation of scientists skilled in Earth System science and advanced climate modelling.

-- Improve the societal relevance and use of climate-model research and results
+- Improve the societal relevance and use of climate model research and results.

-Researcher Paul Miller
+Dr. Paul Miller

 paul [dot] miller [at] nateko [dot] lu [dot] se